terrycojones/rpnpy/README.md

 1. I was curious what it would be like to have a Python RPN calculator that offered both the minimalist syntax of `dc` but that also offered a much wider range of operations and made it possible to put Python objects (lists, dicts, functions, etc.) onto the stack and operate on them.
-I'm curious what use I'll make of it, and what others might do with it too.
+I was curious to see what use I might make of that, and what others might do with it, too.

 ## Todo